 These expenses do not include a headstone at the cemetery, which can cost as much as $10,000 depending on the style.
 Funeral plots can cost between $1,000 and $4,000.
 Memorial flowers are also common and can cost several hundred dollars as well.

 There are many costs to consider when determining how to cover the expenses of a funeral.
 You should work with a wrongful death attorney to make sure the insurance company fully covers your needs.

 Who Can Get Compensation After a Wrongful Death?

 Florida law states that a decedent’s survivors are able to obtain compensation after a wrongful death.
 That includes a decedent’s spouse, children, parents, and any other relative who were partially or entirely dependent upon the person who passed away.
 That does not usually include siblings, cousins, aunts, uncles, grandparents, and other relatives.
 However, if they were financially or physically dependent on the person who died, they may be eligible to recover compensation as well.

 A funeral can be expensive, and you should not have to shoulder the burden while you mourn the death of your loved one.
-If your relative was killed in a tragic accident caused by someone else, call attorney David I. Fuchs at (954) 568-3636 or reach out with our online contact form.
+If your relative was killed in a tragic accident caused by someone else, contact our attorney David I. Fuchs with our online contact form.